briansukhnandan/chip8/README.md

 ```

 ## Run tests
-I've included some unit tests in `unit_tests/` which you can run
+I've included some tests for each opcode in `unit_tests/` which you can run
 by doing:
 ```bash
 cd unit_tests/